 As far as weight is concerned, the Hitachi is a couple of pounds lighter.
 This makes it easy to handle.
 However, with the Echo Blower’s rotational control, it’s unlikely you’ll experience much of a handling difference despite the change in weight.

-Both models provide a sufficient amount of power to move debris.
+Both models provide a sufficient amount of power to move debris and leaves with no problem.

 The low noise emission is a big win for the Echo blower.
-This alone is a great reason for us to recommend this product.
+This alone is a great reason for us to recommend this leaf blower.

 Many other handheld models, especially gas-powered models, have a lot of complaints regarding the volume.